Delaware Registered Agent Service

 Should I hire a registered agent before forming my corporation or LLC?

 Yes.
-You will be unable to form your corporation or LLC with the state if you don’t have a Delaware registered agent.
+You will be unable to form your DE nonprofit, corporation or LLC with the state if you don’t have a Delaware registered agent.
 Although some people feel perplexed when they hire a registered agent before forming their business, as the registered agent will ask for their business’ name, you need not worry.
 If after hiring your registered agent you find that your proposed business name isn’t available, you can simply let your agent know, and they will make the appropriate changes to your account.
+(To search for available names in Delaware, go to our Free Business Name Search page.)

 Sometimes I see the name registered agent, resident agent, or statutory agent.
 Is there a difference?